 GROUP SIZE: All EcoTravel jungle treks start from our base in Bukit Lawang and are limited in size and number due to environmental issues.
-Our guests will explore the jungle in a small group of up to 6 persons.
+Our guests will explore the jungle in a small group of up to 7 persons (adults only) or up to 8 persons (adults & children).

 GUIDES: For their safety we are working with a regular team on a steady basis, we do not hire additional, external guides even if they could maximise our profit.Our handful of well-versed and enthuisiastic EcoTravel guides are locals from this region and will love to answer your questions about jungle life.
 Our guides speak English, have excellent knowledge of plants and animals and are certified by the local ITGA-HPI (Indonesia Tourist Guides Association – Himpunan Pramuwisata Indonesia).